Senior Leadership Team

 Overall strategic leadership of all aspects of Post-16 provision and responsibility for further enhancing the school’s outstanding national reputation.
 This includes recruitment, marketing, transition, UCAS, examinations, care and curriculum development.
 Line management of the Head of Year 12 and 13 and the pastoral support team, as well as responsibility for student achievement at the end of their programmes of study.
 Line management of the EPQ Lead as well as overall responsibility for leading and mapping all elements of Gifted and Talented provision across the school including line management of the Gifted and Talented Coordinator.
 Teaching and learning support for staff as needed.
 Teacher of Psychology.

-Working alongside the Head of School, responsibility for the strategic direction and development of inclusion and SEND provision, including exploring bespoke intervention packages as part of a graduated response model for vulnerable students.
+Working alongside the Headteacher, responsibility for the strategic direction and development of Inclusion and SEND provision, including exploring bespoke intervention packages as part of a graduated response model for vulnerable students.
 Line management of the SENDCo and Assistant SENDCo with a focus on EHCP review, SEN Support register, effective transition programmes (especially Year 6 to 7), access arrangements, strong relationships with parents and external agencies and appropriate SEND CPD for all staff.
 Working alongside the Deputy Head: Teaching, Learning and Student Progress to meet the needs of all learners, leadership of the AHS Intervention team and deployment of catch up funding.
 Teacher of English.

 Provide support to the Deputy Head: Teaching, Learning and Student Progress for the strategic management of teaching and learning as well as responsibility for the development of RSHE and PSHCE and across school with a specific role in promoting the benefits of Health Education.
 As part of this, responsibility for the work of department areas (curriculum development and innovation, self-evaluation and staff development) including the line management of Drama and Art.
 Strategic leadership of the provision of positive emotional wellbeing support for students and staff and the promotion of the benefits of self-care.
 Leadership of RE including support for deepening the Christian distinctiveness and SMSC across school and preparation for SIAMS.
 Teacher of RE/PSHCE and support for staff as needed.